Mexico starts giving first shots of Pfizer-BioNtech vaccine | Times Leader

 Zoé Robledo, director of Mexico’s social security system, called it “an unforgettable Christmas.
 We are sure this is going to be the beginning of the end of the pandemic.”

 Other doctors and nurses rolled up their sleeves in the chill morning air at outside vaccination stations in the cities of Toluca and Queretaro.
-The government has said that health workers will be the first to get the shots, followed by the elderly, teachers and those with underlying health conditions that make them more vulnerable to the disease.
+The country’s 1.4 million health workers will be the first to get the shots, followed by the elderly, those with underlying health conditions that make them more vulnerable to the disease, and teachers.

 Foreign Relations Secretary Marcelo Ebrard said Mexico was the first country in Latin America to get the vaccine, though others were close behind.

-Chile also began its innoculation program Thursday, with 42-year-old nurse Zulema Riquelme getting the first jab as President Sebastián Piñera looked on.
+Chile also began its inoculation program Thursday, with 42-year-old nurse Zulema Riquelme getting the first jab as President Sebastián Piñera looked on.

+“I am calm, happy, very excited,” Riquelme told Piñera, who noted “a lot of people have gone to a lot of effort to reach this moment.”

-Chile said it had received 10,000 doses of the Pfizer vaccine, with health workers also first in line.
+Chile said it had received 10,000 doses of the Pfizer vaccine, and has a deal for a total of 10 million.
+Health workers and the elderly will be first in line.

+In Costa Rica, which is the third country in the region to begin using the Pfizer vaccine, the first shot was given Thursday to Elizabeth Castillo, 91.

+“This moment represents for the country the beginning of the road to end the COVID-19 pandemic,” Costa Rican President Carlos Alvarado said at the event that opened the vaccination.

 Ebrard said two vaccines are currently undergoing Phase 3 studies in Mexico and another three are awaiting approval to start.